Skip to content

 Quickly finding closest coordinates using K-D-Trees

-This post will demonstrate how to quickly find for a given coordinate (latitude and longitude), the closest coordinate out of a list of other coordinates using K-D-Trees and the Euclidian distance.
+This post will demonstrate how to quickly find for a given coordinate (latitude and longitude), the closest coordinate out of a list of other coordinates using K-D-Trees and the Euclidean distance.

 Toy Problem: Finding population of nearest town for a given address